Castlethorpe: History

 The village is relatively more recent than those around it, and it started out in life as a castle belonging to the lord of the manor of nearby Hanslope.

 A settlement of servants and manual workers grew up around the castle and this became the village of Castlethorpe (thorpe is an Old Norse language (particularly Danish) word for homestead, and it is not unreasonable to assume that there may well have been a Danish settlement nearby as the area was, if not part of, certainly close to, the Danelaw).
 The castle was damaged in 1215 in a feud between Foulkes de Brent – who had been sent by King John – and William Mauduit, the castle's owner.
 Mauduit was reputedly in rebellion against the King.
 Although Mauduit returned to claim his seat after the King's death, the castle was demolished shortly afterward.
 All that is left today are the grassy mounds of the former Motte-and-Bailey castle.

 Multi-dwelling fires in the village have been reported in local media, notably those of 1899 and especially 1905 (when 13 cottages were destroyed, leaving 36 people homeless).

 Listed buildings and structures

-The parish has one scheduled ancient monument (Castlethorpe Castle), one grade I listed building (the Church of St Simon and St Jude), and twenty grade II.
+The parish has one scheduled monument (Castlethorpe Castle), one grade I listed building (the Church of St Simon and St Jude), and twenty grade II.